Where You Should Go for Cheap Christmas Decorations

 Dollar stores a gold mine for cheap Christmas decorations.
 You can get farmhouse-style signs with sayings like “jingle all the way,” tinsel garlands, wooden nutcrackers and lots more.
 Whether you’re on a budget or not, you’ll be amazed at what you can make with these items from your local dollar store!

 Shop Thrift Stores

 During the holiday season, people are rummaging through their garages and storage units to take out their supplies.
 This often causes the purging of unwanted Christmas items.
 Take advantage of these donations to stores like the Salvation Army and Goodwill.
 These bargains will help your home shine this season.
-Check out these great Christmas decorating ideas for every room in your house.

 Get an Assist from Mother Nature

 Skip the synthetics this holiday season and head to the woods to gather pine cones and make decorations yourself!
 It can be a fun outing for the whole family!
 Venture into your backyard to gather materials for a beautiful, fresh and easy-to-make wreath.

 Dive into your kids’ outgrown toys box for a plastic deer figurine or other wintry item that you can cover with basic white glue and glitter or beads.
 You could also purchase items to glam-up from a dollar store.
 Check out these 15 ideas to save money during the holidays.

 Inexpensive and easy.
 Go to a live tree lot and ask if you can have any discarded branches (you may have to pay for them but it won’t be much).
 At home, gather them together and wrap the base in a brown paper bag.
 Add a ribbon and ornaments if you want.
 You could also fill a vase with evergreen clippings, wiring ornaments onto the branches.
 Get in the holiday spirit without sacrificing your love for minimalist design.